Stanley Howard Weitzman: Life and career

 He received his Bachelor's (1951) and Master's (1953) degrees in biology from the University of California, Berkeley, and his PhD (1960) from Stanford University as a student of the venerable killifish expert, George Sprague Myers.
 Weitzman began his long and distinguished career as a Curator in the Division of Fishes, National Museum of Natural History, in 1962.
 At that time he moved from California with his wife Marilyn and their two children.

 Awards and recognition

-Weitzman's outstanding research was recognized by his peers: he received the Robert H. Gibbs, Jr. Memorial Award for Excellence in Systematic Ichthyology for an outstanding body of published work in systematic ichthyology from the American Society of Ichthyologists and Herpetologists in 1991, and was honored at an international symposium on neotropical fishes in Brazil with an award for his “Invaluable Contributions to Neotropical Ichthyology” in 1997.
+Weitzman's outstanding research was recognized by his peers: he received the Robert H. Gibbs Jr. Memorial Award for Excellence in Systematic Ichthyology for an outstanding body of published work in systematic ichthyology from the American Society of Ichthyologists and Herpetologists in 1991, and was honored at an international symposium on neotropical fishes in Brazil with an award for his "Invaluable Contributions to Neotropical Ichthyology" in 1997.

-Taxon named in his honor
+Taxa named in his honor

 Numerous taxa have been named after Weitzman: